fourTheorem/workshops/cat-detector/step1-overview/README.md

 * Our UI-service provides an API to post messages into an SQS queue as well as APIs for fetching results for display.
 * The Crawler and Analyzer services (Lambda functions) are triggered via an SQS queue.
 * The Crawler is responsible for fetching images for analysis
-* The Analysis funciton is responsible for running the image recognition tasks using AWS Rekognition
+* The Analysis function is responsible for running the image recognition tasks using AWS Rekognition

+The code for the cat detector is in the `system` directory in this repository.